-Online shopping has made it exceedingly easy to gather product information — but the abundance of information is a mixed blessing for both consumers and sellers, according to research by economist Monic Sun, assistant professor of marketing at the Stanford Graduate School of Business.
+Online shopping has made it exceedingly easy to gather product information — but the abundance of information is a mixed blessing for both consumers and sellers, according to research by economist Monic Sun, assistant professor of marketing at Stanford GSB.

 Working with colleagues from UC Berkeley's Haas School of Business and the Universidade Católica Portuguesa, Sun recently built a theoretical model that determines how long a prospective buyer should keep doing research about a given product, whether it is a bottle of perfume, a compact digital camera, or a package of diapers.
 The researchers' model of optimal search by consumers also answers a question sellers may not have considered but really should: When is it a good idea to provide consumers with a lot of product information in the first place?